| Pindiz on paper looks standard franchise team |

 That’s already a major chunk of the tournament gone.

-Match Summary Is Not the Problem — Patterns Are
+Names Never the Problem — Instead Patterns

 If you just look at scorecards, you’ll miss it.